On conditional cuts for Stochastic Dual Dynamic Programming: Preliminaries on multistage stochastic linear programs and decomposition

-For numerical tractability, we assume that the number $N$ of realizations (scenarios) of the data process is finite, i.e., support sets $\Xi_t$ ($t=1,\ldots,T$) have finite cardinality.
+For numerical tractability, it is typically assumed that the number $N$ of realizations (scenarios) of the data process is finite, i.e., support sets $\Xi_t$ ($t=1,\ldots,T$) have finite cardinality.
 This is, for instance, the case in which~\eqref{mslp} is a SAA approximation of a more general MSLP problem (having continuous probability distribution).
 For a discussion of the relation of such a problem with the underlying true problem relying on a continuous distribution we refer to \cite{Shapiro_2011}.
+In our numerical experiments we will also make this assumption.

 Under these assumptions, the dynamic programming equations for problem \eqref{mslp} take the form

 where

 and $\Q_{T+1}(x)\equiv 0$ by definition.
 The first-stage problem becomes